 - Authoring sections of technical reports, methodology reports, proposals, and other documentary deliverables

 - Designing, conducting, analyzing and preparing reports on experimental/methodological studies

 - Conducting substantive analysis under direction of Principal Investigator or other analyst

-- Leading or contributing to methodology tasks including questionnaire design and testing
+- Leading or contributing to methodology tasks

 - Presenting research papers at professional conferences, and submitting articles for publication in journals

 - Master’s degree in sociology, economics, psychology political science or other social science, survey methodology, biostatistics, or related field.
 Ph.D. in a social science discipline is a plus.